Grenfell Campus: History

-The campus opened in 1975 as Memorial University's West Coast Regional College with Arthur Sullivan as its principal.
+The campus opened in 1975 as Memorial University's West Coast Regional College; Arthur Sullivan served as its first principal.
 It began with 400 students.
 The facility was renamed in 1979 in honour of British medical missionary pioneer Wilfred Grenfell.
 The original building is now known as the Arts and Science Building.
-In 1988, the campus' second building opened - the Fine Arts Building.
+In 1988, the campus' second building opened—the Fine Arts Building.

-Grenfell Campus saw significant expansion in the 1990s and early 2000s with new student housing and academic buildings constructed.
-In 1995, the Library and Computing Building opened which housed the newly named Ferriss Hodgett Library; and in 1997, the Student Centre annex was added to the Arts and Science Building.
+Grenfell Campus saw significant expansion in the 1990s and early 2000s, with new student housing and academic buildings constructed.
+In 1995, the Library and Computing Building opened, which housed the newly named Ferriss Hodgett Library; in 1997, the Student Centre annex was added to the Arts and Science Building.
 In 1998, the Forest Centre opened, which houses not only laboratory and classroom space, but also research offices for Natural Resources Canada, among others.
 In 2001, Grenfell opened its chalet apartments; the campus was then able to accommodate more than 400 students in student housing.
 In 2014, the new Residence Complex was officially opened, increasing student housing capacity to 600 students.

 Grenfell Campus played a critical role in helping Corner Brook host the 1999 Canada Winter Games with its residences being used to house athletes.
 The city's "Canada Games Centre" civic centre opened in 1997, adjacent to the Grenfell campus.
 Previously run by Memorial University through Western Sports and Entertainment, today, it is known as the "Corner Brook Civic Centre," and is now run by Corner Brook City Council.
 On April 1, 2005, the college introduced a wireless local area network in areas of the campus which underwent major upgrades again in 2012.